 What to Serve with It

-Sarawak laksa is usually served as a complete meal on its own.
-The noodles, broth and toppings provide a balanced bowl.
-Some people add extra sambal or lime at the table for additional heat and brightness.
+This is usually served as a full meal on its own.
+You can add extra sambal or lime at the table if you want more heat or acidity.

 Sarawak Laksa vs Penang Laksa

-Sarawak laksa differs significantly from Penang assam laksa.
-Penang laksa uses a sour tamarind fish broth, while Sarawak laksa relies on a spice paste and coconut milk for its flavor base.
+These two dishes are quite different.
+Penang laksa uses a sour tamarind fish broth, while Sarawak laksa uses a spice paste and coconut milk.

 Sarawak Laksa FAQs